When can I get a coronavirus vaccine? - KESQ

 What hiccups might get in the way?

-And a US Government Accountability Office report issued earlier this month found bottlenecks in the vaccine manufacturing process — not necessarily for the vaccines themselves, but for the vials and the other equipment needed to get vaccines into arms.
+And a US Government Accountability Office report issued in November found bottlenecks in the vaccine manufacturing process — not necessarily for the vaccines themselves, but for the vials and the other equipment needed to get vaccines into arms.
 US vaccine manufacturing has languished in recent decades, plus the pandemic itself has hurt the industry, the GAO found.

 Comments